-The Board has a clear understanding of the Group’s key stakeholders (which includes our employees, franchisees, customers, suppliers, shareholders, regulators, and banks) and understands that the success of the Company depends on maintaining a positive relationship with each of these groups, particularly its franchisees.
+The Board has a clear understanding of the Group’s key stakeholders (which includes our employees, franchisees, customers and communities, suppliers, shareholders, regulators, and banks) and understands that the success of the Company depends on maintaining a positive relationship with each of these groups, particularly its franchisees.

+The Risk Management section on pages 32 and 33 details the key risks to the business, how these are mitigated and the change in the identified risk over the last reporting period.
 The Board is embedding risk management principles to drive proactive management of, to better enable us to execute and deliver our strategy.
-As such, the Board implemented a new risk management framework during the year, which determines the extent of exposure to the identified risks that the Company is able to bear and willing to take.
+As such, the Board regularly reviews its risk management framework, which determines the extent of exposure to the identified risks that the Company is able to bear and willing to take.
 Any changes to the risk profile of the group will be discussed at Board meetings, and the risk management framework updated.
 The Board formally reviews the risk framework bi-annually.
 The Group does not currently have an internal audit function, but will consider the introduction of this as the Group grows.

 The Company is controlled by the Board of Directors.
 The Board comprises six Executive Directors and three Non-executive Directors, two of whom (Rob Bellhouse and David Poutney) are considered to be independent.
 Peter Molloy and Tim Harris are the Managing Directors of the two largest operating components of the Group and sit on the Board of Directors, and they are responsible for the operational leadership of their respective businesses.

 The Group holds Board meetings at least six times each financial year and at other times as and when required.
-During the current year the board met eight times.
-All directors (or their proxy) attended all meetings with the exception of Nigel Wray being unable to attend one meeting.
+During the current year the Board met eight times.
+All directors (or their proxy) attended all meetings.
 Stephen Hemsley, the Executive Chairman, is responsible for the running of the Board.